rsksmart/devportal/docs/04-resources/06-guides/powpeg/advanced-operations/supported-wallets.md

 sidebar_label: Supported Wallets
 title: "Supported Wallets"
 description: "See wallets which supports the PowPeg App"
-tags: [2 way peg app, powpeg, peg-in, peg-out, bridge, rsk, rootstock]
+tags: [powpeg app, peg-in, peg-out, bridge, rsk, rootstock]
 ---

 Here is a list of supported wallets for the PowPeg App.